 - Not be in default from previous student loans

 File the FAFSA by March 1 in order to be considered for all available federal aid.
 Northeastern’s FAFSA school code is 002199.

-You will need your Department of Education PIN to electronically sign your FAFSA online.
-If you do not have one or have forgotten your PIN, go to the Federal Student Aid webpage to obtain one before starting the FAFSA online.
+To electronically sign your FAFSA, you will need your Federal Student Aid ID (FSA ID).
+If you do not have one or have forgotten your FSA ID, visit the Federal Student Aid webpage to obtain one before starting the FAFSA online.

 New students are awarded on an ongoing basis throughout the spring after we have been notified that they have been accepted into their program.

 Returning students are awarded throughout the summer.

 Students who file the FAFSA will be eligible to receive up to $20,500 in a Federal Direct Unsubsidized Loan, assuming that all eligibility requirements have been met.

 For more information about the Federal Direct Loan Program, visit the Student Financial Services website.

 Graduate Assistantships and Scholarships

 These positions and awards are offered directly by the individual graduate schools or academic departments.
 Students seeking such assistance should contact their graduate school for eligibility criteria.